Jack Lisowski: 2012/2013 season

-The 2012/2013 season was a breakthrough year for Lisowski as he qualified for five ranking tournaments, including the World Championship, and reached his second final as a professional.
-The first tournament he reached was the Australian Goldfields Open in Bendigo, by beating Dave Harold; he then lost 2–5 to Mark Davis in the first round.
-He couldn't qualify for the next two events, but then defeated Chen Zhe and Joe Perry to feature in the UK Championship for the first time.
-In his match against Chen, Lisowski made his first 147 in competitive play.
-In the first round of the event in York, Lisowski lost 2–6 to Stuart Bingham.
+The 2012/2013 season was a breakthrough year for Lisowski, as he qualified for five ranking tournaments, including the World Championship, and reached his second final as a professional.
+The first tournament he got to play in was the Australian Goldfields Open in Bendigo, by beating Dave Harold; he then lost 2–5 to Mark Davis in the first round.
+He could not qualify for the next two events, but then defeated Chen Zhe and Joe Perry to feature in the UK Championship for the first time.
+In his match against Chen, Lisowski made his first 147 in competitive play, but in the first round of the event, he lost 2–6 to Stuart Bingham.
 Lisowski beat Ian Burns and Jamie Burnett to qualify for the China Open, then saw off Zhou Yuelong to advance to the last 32.
-He played his good friend Judd Trump, and made a 131 break in a 5–3 win, before coming back from 2–4 down to triumph 5–4 against Mark Davis, and to reach his first ranking event quarter-final.
-However, this time it was Lisowski who let a 4–2 lead slip as he lost 4–5 to Shaun Murphy, with Murphy stating that snooker had seen the future with Lisowski's performances during the week.
+He played his good friend Judd Trump, and made a 131 break in a 5–3 win, then came back from 2–4 down to triumph 5–4 against Mark Davis, reaching his first ranking event quarter-final.
+However, in that match it was Lisowski who let a 4–2 lead slip, and lost 4–5 to Shaun Murphy, with Murphy stating that snooker had seen the future with Lisowski's performances during the week.

 Lisowski played in nine minor-ranking Players Tour Championship events during the season, and reached the final in the first one by seeing off Trump in the quarter-finals, and Mark Williams in the semis.
 The final against Stephen Maguire went to a deciding frame with Lisowski missing a yellow off the spot, when requiring two further pots to leave his opponent needing snookers.
-After a brief safety exchange Maguire potted the remaining colours to win the title.
-In the other PTC events Lisowski's best results were three last 16 matches, which helped cement his place in the Finals by finishing 13th on the Order of Merit.
+After a brief safety exchange, Maguire potted the remaining colours to win the title.
+In the other PTC events, Lisowski's best results were three last 16 matches, which helped to cement his place in the Finals by finishing 13th on the Order of Merit.
 There he beat world number two Mark Selby 4–3 in the first round, before losing to Tom Ford in another deciding frame in the second round.
-In World Championship Qualifying, he had comfortable 10–4 wins over James Wattana and Fergal O'Brien to reach the Crucible for the first time, where he played Barry Hawkins.
+In the World Championship Qualifying, he had comfortable 10–4 wins over James Wattana and Fergal O'Brien to reach the Crucible for the first time, where he played Barry Hawkins.
 The experience and composure of Hawkins told as he took the match 10–3, with Lisowski citing the intimate nature of playing at the Crucible, which affected his concentration, as a factor in the one-sided scoreline.
-He climbed five place in the world rankings during the season to finish at number 35, his highest position until that point.
+He climbed five places in the world rankings during the season to finish at number 35, his highest position until that point.